Inspiration

 Obaku-san Manpuku-ji Temple from the front with tall pine trees

 Obaku-san Manpuku-ji Temple is a Zen Buddhist temple that offers a serene environment for meditation and contemplation.
 The temple, founded in the 17th century, has beautiful gardens and a calming atmosphere.
 When you step inside the temple, you’ll immediately feel a sense of peace and serenity wash over you.
-You can take part in a meditation session led by the temple’s resident monks, or wander through the gardens and enjoy the beauty of nature.
+You can take part in a Zazen experience led by the temple’s resident monks, or wander through the gardens and enjoy the beauty of nature.
 Obaku-san Manpuku-ji Temple is the perfect place to escape the chaos of the modern world and find inner peace.

 Obaku-san Manpuku-ji Temple